This post may contain affiliate links. Please read our disclosure policy.

 apple cider, flour, sugars, milk, spices, egg and butter on a wooden chopping board.

-• Apple Cider: This ingredient gives the donuts their signature apple flavor.
-Although apple cider works best in this recipe, if you can’t find it you can use unfiltered apple juice instead.
-Just be sure not to buy the clear or sparkling apple juice.
-Do not use apple cider vinegar as it is NOT the same thing as apple cider.
+• Apple Cider: Provides the classic apple flavor.
+Apple cider works best, but you can use unfiltered apple juice if needed.
+Avoid clear or sparkling juice.
+Do not use apple cider vinegar, it is not the same.

-• Sugars: Use brown sugar and granulated sugar.
-Brown sugar adds depth and moisture.
-If you don’t have brown sugar, use this small batch brown sugar recipe to make your own.
+• Sugars: A mix of brown sugar and granulated sugar adds sweetness and moisture.
+No brown sugar?
+Make your own with our small batch brown sugar recipe.

-1. Pour: Measure 1 1/4 cups of apple cider into a small saucepan, aiming to reduce it to 1/4 cup.
+1. Measure: Pour 1 1/4 cups apple cider into a small saucepan.

 four photos showing how to make an apple cider reduction.